• Skip to primary navigation

 Ninja Creami Vanilla Soft Serve with sprinkles in a bowl with a spoon

 The Ninja Creami appliance lets you make ice-creams, sorbets, and soft serve with unconventional ingredients!
 With a traditional ice cream maker you add the ice cream base for a frozen canister that churns the ice cream while mixing.
 But with a Ninja Creami, you freeze the entire base and then it chops and blends it up (similar to a blender, but gives a much creamier texture).
-Other Ninja Creami recipes to try is this Ninja Creami Peach Sorbet and Ninja Creami Protein Ice Cream.
+Other Ninja Creami recipes to try is this Ninja Creami Peach Sorbet, Ninja Creami Protein Ice Cream, and Ninja Creami Mixed Berry Sorbet.

 Jump to: